21 Flat Belly Mistakes Men Make

 You Consume Too Many Shots

-It’s been proven that people overestimate how many calories they burn when they workout.
+It’s been proven that people overestimate how many calories they burn when they work out.
 So, along with keeping tabs on the amount of alcohol you’re consuming, you need to watch your diet.
 “While it’s true your body is in need of more nutrients post-workout, it doesn’t give you the ability to eat anything you want,” says Sers.
-“Chances are, if you overdo it with your post-workout meal, you’ve just consumed more calories than you burned during that awesome workout.”
-It’s also important to note that our bodies aren’t designed to work optimally when fueled by a diet of chips and chocolate; if you’re looking to get the most out of your workouts, you want to be as conscious as possible about what you’re putting into your body.
-Try one of these 23 Best Protein Shake Recipes if you’re not sure how to refuel after your workout.
+“Chances are, if you overdo it with your post-workout meal, you’ve just consumed more calories than you burned during that awesome workout,” It’s also important to note that our bodies aren’t designed to work optimally when fueled by a diet of chips and chocolate.
+If you’re looking to get the most out of your workouts, you want to be as conscious as possible about what you’re putting into your body so that you continue losing weight.

 You Ignore Your Emotions